Every noncompact surface is a leaf of a minimal foliation: Generic transverse gluing

+There are not many possibilities for such a gluing map $\Psi$ when $\psi(0)$ is $C^1$.
+This is consequence of the so called Kopell Lemma that will be recalled here.

-\begin{lemma}[Kopell lemma \cite{Navas}] Let $f$ and $g$ be two pair of commuting diffeomorphisms of $\R$ so that both $f$ and $g$ fix $0$, $f$ is of class $C^2$ and is topologically contractive at $0$ and $g$ is just $C^1$.
-Then, if $g$ fixes another point then $g$ is the identity map. \end{lemma}
+\begin{lemma}[Kopell Lemma \cite{Navas}] Let $f$ and $g$ be a pair of commuting diffeomorphisms of $[0,\infty)$ so that both $f$ and $g$ fix $0$, $f$ is of class $C^2$ and is topologically contracting at $0$ and $g$ is of class $C^1$.
+Then, if $g$ fixes another point, then $g$ is the identity map. \end{lemma}

 \begin{cor} Let $f$ be a parabolic (resp. hyperbolic) circle projective diffeomorphism.
-The centralizer of $f$ in $\Diff^1_+(S^1)$ is exactly the set of parabolic projective (resp. hyperbolic) diffeomorphisms that fix the same points as $f$. \end{cor}
+The centralizer of $f$ in $\Diff^1_+(S^1)$ is exactly the set of parabolic (resp. hyperbolic) projective diffeomorphisms that fix the same points as $f$. \end{cor}